ni/niveristand-data-sharing-framework-custom-device/Docs/Data Sharing Framework/Theory of Operations.md

 ### Transfer Group

 Transfer Groups contain a group of Transfers that should be executed with the same timing (decimation and offset with respect to the owning plugin's timing).
-All transfers in a given transfer group must be all configured to TX or all configured to RX.
+Transfers in a given transfer group must be configured to all TX or all RX.
 Please refer to the [transfer group timing](#cycle-timing) section below for important information on how to properly configure transfer groups.

 ### Thread